nicoguaro/AdvancedMath/README.md

 # Advanced Mathematics for Engineers

 This is a repository with material for the course Advanced Mathematics for Engineers.
+The program of the course is located [here](./program.md).

 ## Contents